How to photograph the Perseides meteor shower

 Camera Settings for the Perseids Meteor Shower

-Too long shutter speeds will create star trails because the stars move faster across our horizon than you might think.
-Too short shutter speeds will not let enough light in and create a dark exposure
+That depends on the lens you use because too long shutter speeds will create star trails.
+Reason being is, that the stars move faster across our horizon than you might think.
+Too short shutter speeds however will not let enough light in and will create an under exposed image.

 There are several different formulas for that, and for example PhotoPills that I mentioned before will do the calculations for you.